PiwikPRO/PPMS-PublicDocs/web-api/permissions.rst

 Permissions
 ===========

-Permission is a group of specific actions that user can perform on entities.
+Here's a list of permissions avaliable in Piwik PRO.

 **Site/App permissions**